FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/start_stop_cft.md

 Library . . . . . . . . . . . > CFTPROD Name, \*LIBL, \*CURLIB
 ```

-### Start {{< TransferCFT/componentshortname  >}}
+### Start Transfer CFT{{< TransferCFT/componentshortname  >}}

 #### Standard start

-Use the following command to start {{< TransferCFT/componentshortname  >}}after installation or stopping the server.
+Use the following command to start Transfer CFT{{< TransferCFT/componentshortname  >}}after installation or stopping the server.

 ```
-` cft start`
+cft start
 ```

 In Windows only you can also use the Start menu or automatically start the server in Service Mode.
 See <a href="#Windows2" class="MCXref xref">Windows tasks</a>.

 #### Start and suspend interactive mode

 This mode launches the server, but freezes the session where you executed this start command.
-Closing this session automatically stops the {{< TransferCFT/componentshortname  >}}, and if the server is stopped the initiating session is unfrozen.
+Closing this session automatically stops the Transfer CFT{{< TransferCFT/componentshortname  >}}, and if the server is stopped the initiating session is unfrozen.

 ```
 cft start-and-wait